arctic-pot/datapack-planet-legacy/dev-docs/detail-rules.md

 For detail infos, it is here

 ### ESLint Default
-> Warning: Long content, 177 Rules
+> Warning: Long content, about 100 Rules

 - `accessor-pairs`
   If setter is defined, getter should be defined too